 Carter's wage-price guideline programs only reinforced the government's lack of a credible antiinflation policy and accentuated the falling US dollar.
-Facing crisis, the Carter administration proffered a massive scheme to offset the dollar collapse that would involve a sharp increase in interest rates, coordinated intervention to prop up the dollar supported by an international pool of reserves including funds from West Germany, Switzerland and Japan, and the pledge to issue foreign currency-denominated US government debt (Carter bonds).
+Facing crisis, the Carter administration proffered a massive scheme to offset the dollar collapse that would involve a sharp increase in interest rates, coordinated intervention to prop up the dollar supported by an international pool of reserves including funds from West Germany, Switzerland and Japan, and the pledge to issue foreign currency-denominated US government debt, so-called Carter bonds (Bordo, Humpage and Schwartz 2015).

 This rescue package stabilized the US dollar and financial markets.
 However, economic performance was deteriorating and a second oil price shock that resulted from a sharp decline in Iranian oil production doubled oil prices and slowed real GDP to fractional growth in 1979.
 Stagflation--the combination of high inflation and poor real economic performance with rising unemployment-had enveloped the economy.
-The high inflation and rising unemployment were glaringly inconsistent with the Phillips Curve, the framework for activist policies.
-Policymakers were faced with terrible economic performance and unsustainable policies that required remedy.
+The high inflation and rising unemployment were inconsistent with a downward-sloping Phillips Curve.
+Policymakers were faced with poor economic performance and policies that required remedy.